Houdini 20.5 HQueue

 On Windows, the network folder is defined by the Windows Mount field for the HQROOT network folder.
 For example, save the .hip file to H:/test.hip.

-8. At the top of the Parameters pane, click Submit Job.
+8. At the top of the Parameters pane, select Submit Job.

 • A new job appears in the HQueue web interface.

-• You can click on the job’s id to view more details.
+• You can select the job’s id to view more details.

 Troubleshooting

-When a job fails, you can troubleshoot it by clicking on the job’s id in the HQueue web interface.
+When a job fails, you can troubleshoot by selecting the job’s id in the HQueue web interface.
 This takes you inside the job to view more details.
-If any of the job’s Child Jobs failed, then click on the child job’s id to further troubleshoot it.
+If any of the job’s Child Jobs failed, then select on the child job’s id to further troubleshoot it.
 The Output Log contains an error message explaining why the job failed.

 You can learn about common job failure errors and possible solutions in the Troubleshooting FAQs.